codeformuenster/MS-Event-Scrapy/README.md

     scrapy crawl EventsSpider -o events.json -a start=today

 The scraper also supports geocoding the location adresses via the Mapquest Open Geocoding API.
 For this you need to get a API key from https://developer.mapquest.com/user/me/profile .
 If you don't provide a key or if the location could not be determined, the corresponding result fields will be empty.
-The key needs to be either set as a environment variable under the key MAPQUEST_KEY or can be given as a parameter:
+The key needs to be either set as a environment variable under the key `MAPQUEST_KEY` or can be given as a parameter:

     scrapy crawl EventsSpider -o events.json -a mapquest_key=YOUR_KEY_HERE

 The parameter always takes precedence over the environment variable.

+To push events into an Elasticsearch you must provide the ES-url + prefix, either via the parameter `-a elasticsearch_url_prefix` or the environment variable `ELASTICSEARCH_URL_PREFIX` which should be in the form `http(s)://ip:port/prefix`.
+Again, the parameter takes precedence over the environment variable.
+The term `places` is always appended to the prefix.
+Only events which contain a lat/lon-coordinate will be pushed.

 ## Result format